Birband/Birband/README.md

 # Birband

-Welcome to my GitHub!
-I am a student at Gdańsk University of Technology, currently studying Computer Science.
-This repository contains my projects, exercises, and research in various domains of computer science.
+I am a Computer Science graduate from Gdańsk University of Technology.
+This repository contains my projects, exercises, and experiments across various areas of computer science.

 ## About Me